-of an energy conservation standard based on the actual private prices paid for energy.
-As we have seen in section 2, in order to reflect the national viewpoint. a standard should be based on the social values of energy types, which are equivalent to the product of the private prices times the corresponding price multiplier RIF values.
-Using the private rather than the social prices of energy results in an incorrect choice of the standard-one that is not socially optimum.
+Our conclusion is that the use of RIF's will improve the economic efficiency (from the national standpoint) of an energy conservation standard based on the actual private prices paid for energy.
+As we have seen in Section 2.0, in order to reflect the national viewpoint, a standard should be based on the social values of energy types, which are equivalent to the product of the private prices times the corresponding price multiplier RIF values.
+Using the private rather than the social prices of energy results in an incorrect choice of the standard -one that is not socially optimum.
 This deviation of the privately optimum from the socially optimum standard can be termed economically inefficient because an opportunity for a net economic gain to society is being foregone.
 That is, the use of a RIF value greater than one will lead to an additional reduction in energy consumption (over and above that of a privately optimum standard) whose social value exceeds that of the additional thermal resistance required to achieve it.
+This net gain in economic efficiency (value of additional energy savings less the cost of achieving them) which results from the use of RIF's can be depicted graphically.

-This net gain in economic efficiency (i.e., the value of additional energy savings less the cost of achieving them) which results from the use of RIF's is illustrated geometrically and derived algebraically in the appendix.
-The geometric measure is denominated in the same units as the annual energy consumption for space heating attributable to a square foot of the building envelope.
-The change in envelope construction costs due to the use of RIF's is converted to equivalent units of annual energy consumption by dividing by the social price of energy and the uniform present worth factor.49 This equivalent value of construction costs can then be combined with the change in annual energy consumption due to the use of RIF's.
-In the case of a RIF value greater than one, the additional construction costs are subtracted from the additional annual energy savings to arrive at the net efficiency gain.
+The geometric measure of this gain in economic efficiency is developed and illustrated in the Appendix.
+In essence this measure is denominated in the same units as the annual energy consumption for space heating attributable to a square foot of the building envelope.
+The change in envelope construction costs due to the use of RIF's is converted to equivalent units of annual energy consumption by dividing by the social price of energy and the uniform present worth factor.
+This equivalent value of construction costs can then be combined with the change in annual energy consumption due to the use of RIF's.
+In the case of a RIF value greater than one, the additional construction costs are sub-tracted from the additional annual energy savings to arrive at the net efficiency gain.
 In the case of a RIF value less than one, the additional energy consumption is subtracted from the additional construction cost savings to yield the net gain in economic efficiency.